History of India: Mughal Empire

 Taj Mahal is the jewel of Muslim architecture in India UNESCO World Heritage Site declaration, 1983.

 In 1526, Babur swept across the Khyber Pass and established the Mughal Empire, which at its zenith covered much of South Asia.
 However, his son Humayun was defeated by the Afghan warrior Sher Shah Suri in 1540, and Humayun was forced to retreat to Kabul.
-After Sher Shah's death, his son Islam Shah Suri and his Hindu general Hemu Vikramaditya established secular rule in North India from Delhi until 1556, when Akbar, grandson of Babur, defeated Hemu in the Second Battle of Panipat on 6 November 1556 after winning Battle of Delhi.
+After Sher Shah's death, his son Islam Shah Suri and his Hindu general Hemu Vikramaditya established control over much of North India from Delhi until 1556, when Akbar, grandson of Babur, defeated Hemu in the Second Battle of Panipat on 6 November 1556 after winning Battle of Delhi.
 Akbar tried to establish a good relationship with the Hindus.
 Akbar declared "Amari" or non-killing of animals in the holy days of Jainism.
 He rolled back the jizya tax for non-Muslims.
 The Mughal emperors married local royalty, allied themselves with local maharajas, and attempted to fuse their Turko-Persian culture with ancient Indian styles, creating a unique Indo-Persian culture and Indo-Saracenic architecture.

 Akbar married a Rajput princess, Mariam-uz-Zamani, and they had a son, Jahangir.
 Jahangir followed his father's policy.
 The Mughal dynasty ruled most of the Indian subcontinent by 1600.
 The reign of Shah Jahan was the golden age of Mughal architecture.
 He erected several large monuments, the most famous of which is the Taj Mahal at Agra.

 It was one of the largest empires to have existed in the Indian subcontinent, and surpassed China to become the world's largest economic power, controlling 24.4% of the world economy, and the world leader in manufacturing, producing 25% of global industrial output.
 The economic and demographic upsurge was stimulated by Mughal agrarian reforms that intensified agricultural production, and a relatively high degree of urbanisation.